-Site run-off will be directed by cut-off drains and bunds to the natural low point within each bund's catchment area prior to discharge into DEB's or SRP's onto existing stabilised ground.
-The locations proposed shall be verified and agreed onsite during a pre-construction meeting and as-builts of controls size/location shall be provided to the Compliance Officer.
+Site run-off will be directed by cut-off drains and bunds to the natural low point within each bund's catchment area prior to discharge onto existing stabilised ground.
+The locations proposed shall be verified and agreed onsite during a pre-construction meeting and as-builts of decant bund's size/location shall be provided to the Compliance Officer, if required.

 Decanting earth bunds (DEB) will serve as the primary treatment for the works.
 DEBs will be sized by volume to 2-3% of the catchment area as per appended calculations.
-The details of the DEBs recommended layout can be found online via Waikato Region Council Erosion & Sediment Control Guidelines for Soil Disturbing Activities (TR0902), or other equivalent guidelines, such as Auckland Council GD05 guideline and appended standard details.
+The details of the DEBs recommended layout can be found online via Waikato Region Council Erosion & Sediment Control Guidelines for Soil Disturbing Activities (TR0902).
 Where possible, a DEB & SRP will be constructed with a length to width ratio between 3:1 - 5:1, however this may be constrained by site space limitations.
 Typically, the outlet structure of these DEBs & SRPs will comprise of a floating T-Bar dewatering device (decanting arm with anti-seep collar, as shown in standard details within engineering plans) which discharges to stabilised ground.
 Where possible, the discharge end of the pipe will be perforated to disperse flows past the working area to stabilised or undisturbed ground.